alexch/codelikethis/README.md

 |public/tracks  | track description files; names match public/lessons subdirs |
 |public/meta    | notes about specific classes, viz. our summer bootcamp |

+## Sites

+a Site is

+  * a hostname
+  * an ordered collection of Tracks
+  * a home page

+Currently there are two Sites:

+1. CodeLikeThis <http://codelikethis.com> - the main site, containing all Tracks (listed in alphabetical order)
+2. Bootcamp <http://bootcamp.burlingtoncodeacademy.com> - the site for *Burlington Code Academy's 2018 Web Development Bootcamp*, which runs from June through August in (where else?)
+Burlington, Vermont

+Both sites are served from the same web application instance, running on Heroku (http://codelikethis.herokuapp.com).
+The app looks at `request.host` and serves a different Site to each hostname.

+To add a Site, follow the example of [Bootcamp](lib/bootcamp.rb).

+## Adding a Track